Royal Rumble (2024): Background

 Days before the Royal Rumble event, Janel Grant, a former employee at WWE headquarters between 2019 and 2022, filed a lawsuit against WWE as well as TKO (by proxy of ownership).
-Grant alleged that Vince McMahon had coerced her into a sexual relationship and, along with the WWE executive John Laurinaitis and a WWE wrestler who was also a former UFC fighter, (Note: The WWE/UFC talent in question was not named in the lawsuit, but was identified by The Wall Street Journal as Brock Lesnar.) sexually trafficked her and repeatedly sexually assaulted her during 2020–2021.
+Grant alleged that WWE owner Vince McMahon had coerced her into a sexual relationship and, along with the WWE executive John Laurinaitis and a WWE wrestler who was described as a former fighter in Ultimate Fighting Championship (UFC), (Note: The WWE/UFC talent in question was not named in the original lawsuit, but was identified by The Wall Street Journal as Brock Lesnar, who was later named in an amended lawsuit.) sexually trafficked her and repeatedly sexually assaulted her during 2020–2021.
 Grant alleged that she was subjected to "extreme cruelty and degradation" by McMahon, including being defecated upon during a sexual encounter.
 Grant stated that McMahon had agreed to pay her $3 million in 2022 in return for a non-disclosure agreement, but stopped paying after only $1 million had been paid following the initial public emergence of the sexual misconduct allegations the same year.
 Federal prosecutors have subpoenaed McMahon, and have taken up the filing in question.
-One day after the report of the claims, on January 26, 2024, Vince McMahon had resigned from TKO.
+One day after the report of the claims, on January 26, 2024, McMahon resigned from TKO.
 In a statement, McMahon said the decision was made "out of respect for the WWE Universe, the extraordinary TKO business and its board members and shareholders, partners and constituents, and all of the employees".
 Ari Emanuel took over as the Chairman of TKO.
 In response, Slim Jim, the sponsor of the event, temporarily paused its promotional work due to allegations, only to resume the next day after McMahon resigned.
-The removal of McMahon from the TKO board makes the 2024 edition of the Royal Rumble the first major WWE event without him or any of his family involved at any capacity.
-(Note: Vince's daughter, Stephanie McMahon would eventually appear at WrestleMania XL in April.)
+The removal of McMahon from the TKO board made the 2024 edition of the Royal Rumble the first major WWE event without him or any of his family involved in any capacity aside from his son-in-law, Paul "Triple H" Levesque.
+(Note: Vince's daughter, Stephanie McMahon, would eventually appear at WrestleMania XL in April.)

+Broadcast outlets

+In addition to airing on pay-per-view worldwide, the event was available to livestream on Peacock in the United States and the WWE Network in most international markets.
+This was the final Royal Rumble event to air on the standalone WWE Network in most of those areas as its content merged under Netflix in January 2025; a select few territories maintained the standalone WWE Network until early 2026 due to pre-existing contracts before they also merged under Netflix when those contracts expired.